MaestroError/eloquent-regex/README.md

 # Contributing to EloquentRegex

 We welcome contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help makes EloquentRegex even better for everyone.
 We follow the classic GitHub contribution flow.
-Here's how you can get involved:
+Below is how you can get involved.

+_Note: Checking [STRUCTURE.md](https://github.com/MaestroError/eloquent-regex/blob/update-documentation-and-add-advanced-usage-section/STRUCTURE.md) out may help you understand the package better 👍_

 ### Getting Started